vanus-labs/vanus-connect/connectors/sink-display/README.md

 # Display Sink

-## Overview
+## Introduction

 A [Vance Connector][vc] which prints received CloudEvents.
 This is commonly used as a logger to check incoming data.

-## Introduction

-The Display Sink is a single function [Connector][vc] which aims to print incoming CloudEvents in JSON format.

-For example, it will print the incoming CloudEvent looks like:
+For example, it will print incoming CloudEvent this way:

 ```http
 {